mouhametnd/Games-Web-App/README.md

 - Styled Components - CSS in JS library
 - axios - HTTP library for JS
 - LocalStorage - To save the games added to localStorage to render them again when the user refresh the page.
-- Some javascript new features like `intersection observer`.
+- Some javascript new features like intersection observer.
 - Mobile-first workflow
 - CSS Flexbox
 - CSS Grid